exonum/pwbox/README.md

 ### Backends

-pwbox may use one of the following backends:
+pwbox may use one of the following cryptography backends:
   * [libsodium-wrappers-sumo][libsodium]
   * [tweetnacl][tweetnacl] + [scrypt-async][scrypt-async] (default)